Windows Media Player Won’t Find Album Info- Step by Step Guide

 Method 1: Edit Host Files

-The Windows media player 12 not finding album info is often due to a modified hosts file containing IP Address details for the service that the software gets its detailed music details from.
+The Windows media player 12 not finding album info is often due to a modified host file containing IP Address details for the service that the software gets its detailed music details.

 Users of Windows media players have confirmed that editing the IP address within the host file can fix WMP‘s album info.
 This is how users can edit the host’s file.